 Didriksons' business idea is based on creating functional, sustainable, and well-designed jackets that protect people from the elements.
-Our products are mainly sold in Sweden and Germany, although Didriksons also continues to grow outside these markets.
-Below is a summary of Didriksons in figures in 2022.
+Our products are available across Europe, and to some extent beyond Europe, with our main markets being Sweden and Germany.
+Below is a summary of Didriksons in figures in 2023.

-- The Didriksons brand was founded in 1913 in Grundsund in the Swedish province of Bohuslän and is thus one of the oldest clothing brands in Sweden.
+- The Didriksons brand was founded in 1913 in Grundsund, in the Swedish province of Bohuslän, and is thus one of the oldest clothing brands in Sweden.

-- Markets: 25 countries
+- Markets: 28 countries

 - Subsidiaries in Sweden, Norway, the United Kingdom, Finland, and Germany

-- Representative office in China with a quality assurance function
+- Representative offices in China with a quality and compliance assurance function

-- Quality assurance representative in Bangladesh
+- Quality and compliance representatives in Bangladesh

 - Design and product development takes place at the head office in Borås, Sweden

 - Own e-commerce activities in 20 countries

-- Number of employees: 109
+- Number of employees: 112

-- Net sales in SEK: 745 million
+- Net sales in SEK: 735 million

-- Number of products sold: 1,541,073
+- Number of products sold: 1,398,761

 - Top markets are Sweden and Germany